creme332/creme332.github.io/_posts/2022-10-30-odin-foundations.md

 ---
-title: My experience with The Odin Project foundations course categories : [Learning Journey] tags :  [the-odin-project]
+title: My Experience With the Odin Project Foundations Course categories : [Learning Journey] tags :  [the-odin-project]
 description: My experience with the web development foundations course by The Odin Project.